awslabs/generative-ai-cdk-constructs/README.md

 # Design guidelines and Development guide

 If you want to add a new construct to the library, check out our [design guidelines](./DESIGN_GUIDELINES.md), then follow the [development guide](./DEVELOPER_GUIDE.md)

+# Getting Started

+#### For TypeScript:
+- Create or use an existing CDK application in TypeScript.
+  - `cdk init app --language typescript`
+- Run `npm install @cdklabs/generative-ai-cdk-constructs`
+- The package should be added to your package.json.
+- Import the library:
+  - `import * as genai from '@cdklabs/generative-ai-cdk-constructs';`

+#### For Python:
+- Create or use an existing CDK application in Python
+  - `cdk init app --language python`
+- Install the package:
+  - `pip install cdklabs.generative-ai-cdk-constructs`
+- Import the library:
+  - `import cdklabs.generative_ai_cdk_constructs`

+Refer to the documentation for additional guidance on a particular construct: [Catalog](#catalog)

 # Catalog